Weston-super-Mare: Early history

-An occupation site of Romano-British date was investigated in 2008-2009 as part of a planning application by Weston College immediately to the west of the School of Science and Art, on the south side of South Terrace.
+An occupation site of Romano-British date was investigated in 2008–2009 as part of a planning application by Weston College immediately to the west of their School of Science and Art, on the south side of South Terrace.
 This built on investigations that had already been carried out on the site in the late 1950s which strongly suggested the presence of Romano-British occupation.
 It is the only site known of this date in central Weston and was probably a small farmstead or hamlet.
-Finds included an extremely important burial of a male individual who had clearly led a very hard life, and had suffered multiple medical conditions which were expressed on his skeletal remains.
+Finds included a burial of a male individual who had clearly led a very hard life, and had suffered multiple medical conditions which were expressed on his skeletal remains.
 It is possible that he had been a slave.

-The parish was part of the Winterstoke Hundred.